apankowski/garcon/README.md

 ## Stack

-The Slack Bot service is written in Kotlin and uses the following stack:
+The service is written in Kotlin and uses the following stack:

   * Kotlin 1.4 on Java 11
   * Gradle 6 (with build script in Kotlin)